erikerlandson/coulomb/README.md

 res2: String = 32.0 fahrenheit
 ```

-You can add or subtract a compatible temperature `Quantity` from a `Temperature`, and get a new `Temperature` value.
+You can add or subtract a convertable temperature `Quantity` from a `Temperature`, and get a new `Temperature` value.
 Conversely, if you subtract one `Temperature` from another, you will get a `Quantity`.
 ```scala
 // Add a quantity to a temperature to get a new temperature